 You may find entrepreneurship appealing out of necessity, either because you are struggling to find employment or you’re tired of working in your current job.
 Many entrepreneurs make the leap into self-employment because they want to take control of their finances and be more self-reliant when it comes to employment.

 What are the characteristics and key skills of an entrepreneur?

 Though there are so many different ways to become an entrepreneur, most entrepreneurs share a few key characteristics.
-These characteristics are often what helps an entrepreneur become successful and continue to grow their business.
+These traits are often what help an entrepreneur become successful and continue to grow their business.

 Entrepreneurs are innovative

 Often, the term “entrepreneur” and “innovator” are used interchangeably.
 The definition of “innovative” is “original and creative thinking,” and an innovator is someone who “introduces new ideas.”
 Entrepreneurs are innovative because they apply creative thinking to an issue or problem and create a new product or service as a solution to the problem.

 According to Altimese Nichole, Founder of NicholeNicole, “Many are excited to become an entrepreneur but get discouraged when reality hits.
 Entrepreneurship means staying committed to your goals beyond your feelings of excitement.
 Stay the course, and keep your “why” in mind.”

 Entrepreneurs are problem solvers and change makers

 Entrepreneurs focus on solutions and focus on how they can address an issue or problem.
 This means they often have to think critically to come up with a unique solution.
 They focus on how they can make an issue better or improve on an existing solution to a problem.